cdhanna/fadebasic/readme.md

 ----

 _Fade Basic_ is a dialect of BASIC inspired by my personal love for [Dark Basic Pro](https://www.reddit.com/r/DarkBasicDev/).
 My father downloaded _Dark Basic_ sometime circa 2003 and showed a then-kid version of me how to program a FOR-LOOP.
 That moment sparked a life long obsession with programming and game development.
 I wanted to create something that kindled the same joy for programming that _Dark Basic_ did all those years ago.
-I created _Fade Basic_ for myself, to fuel my inner nostalgia for a by-gon era of my own life.
+I created _Fade Basic_ for myself, to fuel my inner nostalgia for a bygone era of my own life.
 And I figured I'd share it, because I think it is cool.

 _Fade_ is a scripting language for dotnet. _Fade_ code runs inside a dotnet process.
 It is debuggable.
-It uses zero Reflection.
+It does not use Reflection.
 The _Fade_ code gets compiled into a custom byte-code, and then that byte-code is interpreted by a custom state machine.
 The language has [almost](https://github.com/cdhanna/fadebasic/blob/main/FadeBasic/FadeBasic/FadeBasic.csproj#L22) no dependencies, which means it can run wherever dotnet can run.
 For now, I have been focusing on stand-alone applications that bootstrap a _Fade_ script as their primary execution, but it is possible to embed _Fade_ scripts into any dotnet compatible program, such as Godot, Unity, an ASP.NET Server, or a custom program.

 This project is under active development and is only available in a preview-capacity.